osmandapp/web/main/docs/user/plugins/accessibility.md

 ## Overview

-Makes device accessibility functions directly available in OsmAnd.
-This makes it easy to set the speech speed for text pronunciation, adjust the D-pad navigation, use the trackball for zoom control or text feedback, for example as for automatically announcing your location.
+Makes device accessibility features directly available in OsmAnd.
+The plugin allows blind and visually impaired people to take full advantage of the OsmAnd app's features.
+Accessibility plugin makes it easy to set speech speed for text pronunciation, customize navigation, zoom controls, and automatic announcements.
 [Learn more](https://www.android.com/accessibility/) about Android accessibility features.

 ## Setup